kind-work/meili-search/README.md

 ```

 ## Searching
 Searching is best done with JavaScript talking to MeiliSearch directly.
-This will give you the most peformant real time searches.
+This will give you the most performant real time searches.
 Here is a simple example of how you could do this with [AlpineJS](https://github.com/alpinejs/alpine) and [TailwindCCS](https://tailwindcss.com).

 ***Note:** These steps assume you already have AlpineJS and Tailwind CCS already set up and working in your project.*